ZeinabBagherifard/CRM-Sales-Opportunities/README.md

 3. Are there any quarter-over-quarter trends?
 4. Do any products have better win rates?

+## Key Findings

+- **West region** leads in total revenue ($3.57M), but **East** has the highest win rate (51.1%) — meaning East converts more efficiently.
+- **Low-revenue agents** mostly win over 60% of their deals — their issue is low pipeline volume, not poor closing skill.
+- **Revenue grew** from $524K in 2016Q4 to $2.97M in 2017Q2 despite
+  a declining win rate — suggesting a shift toward higher-value deals.
+- **GTK 500** is the only underperforming product at 37.5% win rate, while all other products cluster between 46–50%.

 ## Setup

 Before running the notebook, install the required Python packages.